Memphis-Mesh/meshview/README.md

 docker compose up -d
 ```

-## Run with kubernetes (k8s)
+## Run with Kubernetes (k8s)

-Here is a helmfile example of deploying meshview:
+There are lots of variations on how to do this.
+For a reference, here is a helmfile example of deploying meshview:

 ```yaml
 ---